 A Conversation with Novelist Jesmyn Ward will begin at 7 p.m. on Wednesday, October 12.
 The event is free and open to the public, but registration is required.
 To register, Click here.
 For more information, call 217-469-2159 or email email@example.com.
 For more information on this speaker please visit www.lyceumagency.com.

 Check back here for more events in 2022 and 2023!

-Effective Monday, February 28, 2022, our COVID rules have changed per Governor's mandate!
+These are our current COVID rules!
 If you have questions, please call or email us.